health and living

 How Do You Perform a Pneumatic Otoscopy?

 The physician performs a pneumatic otoscopy using a special tool, otoscope, in the following manner: The patient must sit still during the procedure.
 During the examination of a child, the parent must hold the child on their lap.
-The doctor gently pulls the ear backward and upward to straighten the ear canal and get a …
+The doctor gently pulls the ear backward and upward to straighten the ear canal and get a better view of the eardrum. …

 Read More »